Kyotu-Technology/kyotu/recruitment-challenges/large-file-reading-challenge/README.md

 ## Assumptions

 - CSV file with data is no less than 3GB in size.
-- The file represents temperature measurements in the format city;yyyy-mm-dd;temp
+- The file represents temperature measurements in the format city;yyyy-mm-dd HH:mm:ss.SSS;temp
 - The content of the source file may change during the application's running

 ## Example source file